izzy1090/adventure-rpg/README.md

 Finally clone this repo in your desired project directory within marsdev, and you should be all set to utilize make files and compile your build!

-The following instructions are for Mac OS only.
-I'm not sure if the shell script will work out of the box for Windows.
+### The following instructions are for Mac OS only.

 After each build compilation, if you want to run your compiled ROM using [OpenEmu](https://openemu.org/) from the terminal to make things easier.
 Please edit the ```openemu.sh``` to include the file path of where your compiled rom lives.
 See below for reference.